-Arbitration is a legal process which is an alternative to court.
-It is a private court where issues can be resolved in a cost efficient way with minimal lawyer involvement.
+Arbitration is a legal process that is an alternative to court.
+It is a private court where issues can be resolved in a cost-efficient way with minimal lawyer involvement.

 The arbitrator hears each party’s evidence during the arbitration hearing.
-At the conclusion of the arbitration hearing, the arbitrator makes a written arbitration award which is the legal equivalent of an order from the court.
+After the arbitration hearing, the arbitrator makes a written arbitration award, which is the legal equivalent of an order from the court.

 How long does it take to finalize matters?

 Through the court process, a disputed issue takes approximately 1-2 years to be finalized.
-The parties must first attend a case conference, followed by a motion or settlement conference before proceeding to trial.
-Trial is the final hearing where all issues are decided on a final basis.
+The parties must first attend a case conference, followed by a motion or settlement conference before trial.
+A trial is the final hearing, where all issues are decided on a final basis.

 Getting to trial through the arbitration process can take place within weeks as opposed to months or years.

-The speed at which you can resolve all of your custody, access, child support, spousal support and equalization of net family property issues is key.
-The faster these issues are finalized, the lower your fees are and the faster you can move on with your life.
+The speed at which you can resolve all your custody, access, child support, spousal support and equalization of net family property issues is key.
+The faster these issues are finalized, the lower your fees are, and the faster you can move on with your life.

 What about confidentiality?

 Another benefit of arbitration is that all proceedings are completely confidential.
-The court process is open to the public and the judge’s decision in your matter can be published on websites such as CANLii for the general public’s consumption.
+The court process is open to the public, and the judge’s decision in your matter can be published on websites such as CANLii and seen by the general public.
 The arbitration process guarantees that your private matters remain private.

-The court process is governed by the Family Law Rules and other unwritten rules which makes it extremely difficult for parties to proceed without legal representation.
+The court process is governed by the Family Law Rules and other unwritten rules, making it extremely difficult for parties to proceed without legal representation.

-Contact me today at 613.841.9099 or firstname.lastname@example.org in order to schedule your initial consultations and begin the process.
+Contact me today at 613.841.9099 or firstname.lastname@example.org in order to schedule your initial consultation and begin the process.